 A major concern you may have after an accident with a semi truck is securing compensation that will pay for your medical treatment.
 At Salvi, Schostok & Pritchard P.C., we understand the serious nature of the harm that can be caused by these wrecks.

 We will pursue compensation that includes:

 In some cases, punitive damages may be sought as well.
 These damages are aimed at punishing and deterring willful and wanton misconduct.
-For example, your truck accident may have been caused by a mechanical defect that the trucking company should have caught through an inspection.
+For example, your accident may have been caused by a mechanical defect that the trucking company should have caught through an inspection.
 Punitive damages may be warranted if the trucking company had a long history of neglecting to conduct inspections and allowing dangerous trucks to be on the road.

 If a collision with an 18-wheeler caused you to lose a loved one, our attorneys can pursue a wrongful death claim on your behalf.
 The claim would seek a different set of damages, including compensation for funeral and burial expenses and the loss of money, goods and services that your loved one would have contributed if he or she had lived.